Berkeley County Detention Center Inmate Visitation

 To be eligible, you need to be married, in good standing with the prison, have taken courses that prepare the inmates for these type of visits, and other requirements.

 Only California, Connecticut, Washington and New York state prisons allow conjugal visits.
-There are no jails in the United States that allow conjugal visits.
+There are no city or county jails in the United States that allow conjugal visits.

 Other countries are much more liberal and some even allow prostitutes to visit the inmates on a weekly basis.

-What can I do to appeal if my inmate visits are suspended?
+Can I file an appeal if my inmate visits are suspended?

 An inmate can get their visitation privileges suspended for their behavior both because of their interactions with staff and inmates, or disobeying policy, or because of their behavior during visitation.